x

 What is Chin Augmentation?

 Chin augmentation can be either a surgical or a non-surgical procedure that increases the projection of the chin to help add balance and harmony to your face.
-If you feel that your chin is not adequately prominent or is not balancing your other facial features, chin augmentation may be the solution.
+If you feel that your chin is not adequately prominent or is not balancing your facial proportions, chin augmentation may be the solution.

 Am I a Good Candidate for Chin Augmentation?

 Both men and women who have “weak chins” can benefit from a chin augmentation.
 When a patient has a weak or small chin, it gives the illusion that their nose is too large for their face.
-Often, these patients present for a rhinoplasty consult to reduce the size of their nose.
+Often, these patients present for a rhinoplasty consult to reduce the size of their noses.
 In reality, these patients may not need a rhinoplasty but instead may need chin enhancement to achieve facial balance.

 Another common concern in patients with weak chins is the illusion of excess fat below the chin.
 Often it is the poor bone structure of the jaw and neck or a receding chin that gives the appearance of excess fat below the chin.
 In this situation, a chin augmentation can correct the chin bone structure and significantly improve the neck contour.